Run-Time Troubleshooting Procedure

 Workbook Run-time Antivirus Troubleshooting

 Antivirus software may interfere with the normal behavior of the compilation process as well as the final result.
 To ensure that our compiler and your application is working correctly, please temporarily disable your antivirus software.
 Afterwards, you can then open your compiled workbook with VBA code.
 If the workbook started successfully after disabling the antivirus, then the issue is a false positive detection from the antivirus.
 To reduce antivirus false positive detections, you must input the folder where your protected workbook is located into the antivirus exception list.
+We encourage to apply a digital signature for the compiled workbook to reduce antivirus false positive detections.

 Troubleshoot that You Have Appropriate Security Permissions for the Run-time Workbook